StoBrothers/graph_library/README.md

 Introduction
 ------------

-This library allows building the path between two vertices.<br>
+This library allows building the path between two vertices.
-Implentation of this library based on the Depth-First Search (DFS) algorithm.<br>
+Implementation of this library based on the Depth-First Search (DFS) algorithm.
-The DFS algorithm is starting from starting point and go into depth of graph<br> until it reach a dead end and then move up to parent node.<br>
+The DFS algorithm is starting from starting point and go into the depth of the graph until it reaches a dead end and then move up to the parent node.

 Java classes
 --------------------------

-Vertex - wrapper for user defined type.
+- ul Vertex - wrapper for user defined type.
-Edge - edge between two vertices.
+- ul Edge - edge between two vertices.
-Graph - interface for working with graph instance.
+- ul Graph - interface for working with graph instance.
-GraphImpl - Implementation of directed and undirected graphs.
+- ul GraphImpl - Implementation of directed and undirected graphs.
-GraphsFactory - Factory for building directed and undirected graphs.
+- ul GraphsFactory - Factory for building directed and undirected graphs.
-GraphType - types of graphs.
+- ul GraphType - types of graphs.

 Test java classes
 --------------------------